better-api/better-api/docs/syntax.md

 When multiple content types are specified, or content type contains a wildcard, the generated code will loosen the type safety.

-For instance if request body has a wildcard, generated server stubs will contain a content type header string in the request parameter.
-It is the server implementation responsibility to check which content type it is.
-Similarly, the wildcards in response types will have to be set by the server implementation correctly.
+For instance, if a request body has a wildcard, generated server stubs will contain a content type header string in the request parameter.
+It is the server implementation's responsibility to check which content type it is.
+Similarly, wildcards in response types will have to be set by the server implementation correctly.

-For the generated client code it works symmetrically.
+For the generated client code, it works symmetrically.

 > [!NOTE]
 > Wildcards add flexibility but should be used sparingly.
 Usually it's better to explicitly specify